sujapoo/TeachPortal/README.md

 Planned Enhancements
-1. Database Connection Security o	Implement SSL/TLS encryption for secure communication.
+1. Database Connection Security
+•	Implement SSL/TLS encryption for secure communication.
 2. Role-Based Authorization
-o	Introduce Admin, Teacher, and Student roles for enhanced access control.
+•	Introduce Admin, Teacher, and Student roles for enhanced access control.
 3. Improved Validation
-o	Add password strength validation and advanced email uniqueness checks.
+•	Add password strength validation and advanced email uniqueness checks.
 4. Advanced Error Handling
-o	Implement detailed error messages and validations in both frontend and backend.
+•	Implement detailed error messages and validations in both frontend and backend.
 5. Rate Limiting
-o	Add rate limiting and security measures to prevent brute-force attacks.
+•	Add rate limiting and security measures to prevent brute-force attacks.
+6. Improved App Level Security
+•	To enhance your application’s security, you can implement both Security Headers and Error Handling practices
-6. UI Improvements
+7. UI Improvements
-o	Enhance frontend UI with better styling and responsiveness.
+•	Enhance frontend UI with better styling and responsiveness.
-7. Unit Testing:
+8. Unit Testing:
-This enhancement plan integrates unit testing for each security and functionality improvement to ensure that all enhancements are validated and verified systematically.
+•	This enhancement plan integrates unit testing for each security and functionality improvement to ensure that all enhancements are validated and verified systematically.
-8. Forget password
+9. Forget password feature
-9. Update, Delete student and Teacher infromation.
+10. Update, Delete student and Teacher infromation.
+11. Teacher Summary - Include hyperlink to see list of students under each teacher.

-10. API Endpoints
+12. API Endpoints
   1. POST /api/auth/signup
       Registers a new teacher.

   2. POST /api/auth/login
       Authenticates a teacher and returns a JWT token.

   3. POST /api/students
       Adds a new student.
 R

   4. GET /api/students
       Retrieves a list of all students.
 Response: 200 OK - Returns an array of students.

   5. GET /api/teacher
       Retrieves a list of all teachers with an overview (name and student count).
 Response: 200 OK - Returns an array of teacher overviews.